salty-armadillo/cloud-storage/user-manager/README.md

 * .p12
 * .jks

-The files are first checked to see if they are text files - this is done via the Unix `file` module command: `file -b --mime-type <filename> | grep text`.
+The files are first checked to see if they are text files - this is done via the `python-magic` module which uses the Unix `file` command under the hood.
 This method is not perfect as some file types can be missed (e.g. application/yml) however, I do believe it covers the <b>majority</b> of file types.
 Each file is then opened and checked for the words below.
 The list of sensitive words it scans for in text files is:
 * password
 * key
 * pwd